kendallgoto/switchbota/README.md

 ## Part 4: Tasmota Setup

 - **TL;DR: Connect to the Tasmota WiFI.
 Configure the actual WiFi.
 Update the firmware.
 Apply the SwitchBot Tasmota Template.
 Configure the device**
 - NOTE: The NodeJS server is configured to flash Tasmota `tasmota32c3.factory.bin` which is described to be a "Factory binary to be used for initial flashing using esptool."
-A more fully-featured firmware should be flashed immediately after.
+The distinguishing factor is that a factory binary includes an entire partition table, bootloader, etc. rather than just application partition that is later sent for OTA binaries in the future.
 - NOTE: The flashed Tasmota version is `v11.1.0 Ostara` and not a later version.
 This is because `v12.0.0 Paul` changed the partition layout, making the ESPHome firmware harder to flash onto the plug.
 This change is described in more detail at https://tasmota.github.io/docs/Safeboot/
 - Connect to the Tasmota WiFi.
 It should be an unsecured WiFi network with SSID `tasmota-0c3d4f-1234` showing a portion of the WiFi MAC address and a random number.
 Once connected, configure it to connect to the real WiFi network.
 It will likely reuse the IP address it had earlier during the flashing process, which in this example was 192.168.0.131.
 - Reconnect your phone to the real WiFi network and navigate to the Tasmota webpage, in this case http://192.168.0.131.
 Click "Firmware Upgrade," confirm the OTA URL is http://ota.tasmota.com/tasmota32/release/tasmota32c3.bin or something similar, and click "Start Upgrade."
 Wait a few minutes as the plug updates its firmware and reconnects to WiFi